Latias94/Lovely-AIP/client/README.md

 ![home_page](https://i.loli.net/2018/10/19/5bc9a534cd8f7.png)

-The structure of client project is mainly organised by  features (i.e. pages), such as log in, account, and books.
+The structure of the client project is mainly organised by  features (i.e. pages), such as log in, account, and books.
-Each feature folder may contains containers, components, actions, reducers, and so on.
+Each feature folder may contain containers, components, actions, reducers, and so on.
 ## Features
 ### Account
 The basic login and sign up are implemented.
 Avatar could be uploaded and cropped.
 After signing up, the account need to be activated via one email.